PedroPF1234/Pentis-Lanterna-Game-LDTS-22-23/README.md

-## LPOO_1608 - Tetris Expanded
+## LPOO_1608 - Pentis

-Following up on one of the most successful video games in all history, Tetris comes back stronger than ever.
+Following up on one of the most successful video games in all history, Pentis surges forward to claim its own spot along its small brother Tetris as one of the greatest of all time.
-With all new desgin and shapes, a challenge is guaranteed to be presented before you.
+With all new desgin and shape, a challenge is guaranteed to be presented before you.

+But there's more.
+Besides hold more than twice the amount of shape presented than in Tetris, the big brother also gives you the opportunity to call onto Miss Luck and switch the playing shape once everytime a new round starts.

 This project was developed by *Pedro Fonseca* (*up202108653*@fe.up.pt) and *Jorge Restivo* (*up202108886*@fe.up.pt) for LPOO 2022/23.